NMBA 2024 AGM REPORTING

 NMBA has developed a comprehensive 2023-2028 Strategic Plan with the vision of the Northern Midlands region to be the most connected, resilient, and innovative business community in Tasmania.

-The stated Purpose of NMBA in the Strategic Plan is for the Northern Midlands Business Association is to use its local knowledge, influence, and connections so the Northern Midlands business community continues to thrive.
+The stated Purpose of NMBA in the Strategic Plan is for the Northern Midlands Business Association is to use its local knowledge, influence, and connections so the Northern Midlands business community continues to thrive in line with the NMBA Constitution available at this link.

 Download your copy of the NMBA Strategic Plan at this link